Alcohol, Drugs, And Socializing

 If you smoke weed enough, it's really just another hobby - How's it any different from being a wine enthusiast?
 A lot of socializing and relationships grow out of shared interests.
 Some people are friends because they all like baseball.
 Others because they like to get together to smoke up.
 Some people can make a new friend by inviting someone to come salsa dancing with them.
 Others make friends by going, "You smoke?!
 I'm going to back to my place to blaze right now if you want to come."

 Other drugs you can make a hobby out of doing

 Similar to marijuana, social circles can grow out of a shared interest in doing other types of drugs.
 You'll sometimes come across a group of friends who were all connoisseurs of hallucinogens.
 They aren't frat bro who occasionally eat some mushrooms while they're partying.
 No, they can go on for hours about the molecular structure of psilocybin, or the anthropological studies on the spiritual rituals peyote is used in.
 There are scenes around other kinds of drugs.
 Ecstasy and the other club drugs are the first to come to mind.

-I think one trap some people fall into is they'll join one of these subcultures just because it offers them a friend group and a sense of identity - "Oh sweet, I can be the shaman guy who knows everything about acid."
-Of course I can't paint these people as completely innocent victims.
-They were already drawn toward these drugs for other reasons, but the social element may be part of the mix too.
+I think some people will join one of these subcultures partially because it offers them a friend group and a sense of identity - "Oh sweet, I can be the shaman guy who knows everything about LSD."
+Of course, they were already drawn toward these drugs for other reasons, but the social element may be part of the mix too.